CosmorootMcs/eye_mosaic/README.md

    -h, --help
    ```

-If you use CSI cameras, add this option
+If you use CSI cameras, add this option.
    ```
    --csi
    ```

-モザイクの粗さを変更する
+Change the coarseness of the mosaic.

-0～99 を設定可能で、99が最も粗くなります
+Can be set from 0 to 99, 99 being the coarsest.
    ```
    -r, --roughness
    ```